codesandbox/storybook-addon/README.md

       /**
        * @optional
-       * Dependencies list be installed in the sandbox.
+       * Dependencies list to be installed in the sandbox.
        *
        * @note You cannot use local modules or packages since
        * this story runs in an isolated environment (sandbox)